 What are modules and credits?

-Since the so-called Bologna Reform and the related change of the degree programmes to Bachelor's and Master's programmes, the programmes of the Faculty of Economic Sciences have been completely modularized and the scope of academic performance to be rendered is measured in so-called ECTS points (European Credit Transfer and Accumulation System).
+Since the so-called Bologna Reform and the related change of the degree programmes to Bachelor's and Master's programmes, the programmes of the Faculty of Business and Economics have been completely modularized and the scope of academic performance to be rendered is measured in so-called ECTS points (European Credit Transfer and Accumulation System).
 ECTS points are also known as credits, grades, credit point or study points.
 The ECTS ensures that course work and degrees are internationally comparable and that performance that was achieved during a semester at universities abroad can be more readily accepted at the home university.

 Lectures are held in lecture halls.
 The professor stands at the front and covers a specific topic while the students take notes.
 At the end of the semester, they write an exam.
 In very large classes - particularly compulsory courses - up to several hundred students attend a lecture.
 In addition, there are usually one or two additional training events in which the contents of the lecture are repeated as examples.